Thomas Doughty (artist): Biography

 Born in Philadelphia, Thomas Doughty was the first American artist to work exclusively as a landscapist and was successful both for his skill and the fact that Americans were turning their interest to landscape.
+He worked mostly in Philadelphia, but also lived and worked in Boston and New York.
 He was known for his quiet, often atmospheric landscapes of the rivers and mountains of Pennsylvania, New York, New England, and especially the Hudson River Valley.
 He taught himself how to paint while apprenticing for a leather manufacturer.
-In 1827 he was elected into the National Academy of Design as an Honorary Academician.
+In 1827 he was elected an Honorary Academician by the National Academy of Design, which exhibited twenty-two of his paintings between 1826 and 1850.
+In the same period, twelve of his paintings were engraved and published in The Atlantic Souvenir and The Token annual gift books.
+Among them was Banks of the Juniata, of which critic John Neal in The Yankee wrote: "Nothing superior to it, hardly anything equal to it, can be found in the Annuals of the mother country."

-He worked mostly in Philadelphia, but also lived and worked in Boston and New York.
+By the 1830s, his reputation had begun to decline.
+William Dunlap in 1834 said Doughty "has long stood in the first rank as a landscape painter—he was at one time the first and best in the country."
+Already by 1828, Neal argued that Doughty was focusing too much on the interests of his patrons, having lost sight of the creative impulse: "He has lost a portion of his old strength and solidity; he is now getting into a way of peppering and salting, to the taste of his customers."